 How can I go to Nicaragua to help?

 The Founder of the Organization, Andrew Wilson, was travelling to Nicaragua to volunteer in local health clinics.
 While there he spoke to a young girl named Gelena who wanted to go to Medical School but her family could not afford it.

 Andrew came back to Canada and was determined to find an organization that could help this young girl go to school; however, he couldn't find anyone to help, and the government of Nicaragua does not offer student loans.

 It was then that Andrew connected the dots.
-He knew that Nicaragua is the poorest country in the Americas and has some of the highest rates of chronic and curable diseases and the best way he could help would be to support local students.
+He knew that Nicaragua is the poorest country in the Central America and has some of the highest rates of chronic and curable diseases and the best way he could help would be to support local students.